gvcallen/parax/README.md

 **Parax** is a library for parametric modeling in [JAX](https://github.com/jax-ml/jax).
 Features include:

 - Parameters with metadata
-- Computed PyTrees and callable parameterizations
+- PyTrees parameterizations via unwrapping
-- Derived, constrained, fixed, and random variables
+- Derived, constrained, fixed, and random array-like variables
 - Abstract interfaces and associated tree manipulation tools

 This makes Parax great for:

-- Parameterizations for machine learning
+- Constraints for machine learning
 - Bounded optimization for scientific modeling
 - Probabilistic modeling and Bayesian inference
 - Deep, nested PyTrees
 - Combinations of the above

 Note that Parax is *not a framework*, though it can be used to make one.
-Rather, it is focused on extendability and interoperability with other JAX libraries (especially [Equinox](https://github.com/patrick-kidger/equinox)).
+Rather, it is focused on extensibility and interoperability with other JAX libraries (especially [Equinox](https://github.com/patrick-kidger/equinox)).

 ## Installation
 Parax can be installed using pip: